-- Archival Research: Complete six research visits to at least three distinct archives (options include: City Archives, Temple University Library Special Collections Research Center, Library Company of Philadelphia, Historical Society of Pennsylvania, Free Library of Philadelphia, Athenaeum, Architectural Archives at the University of Pennsylvania, Fine Arts Library Special Collections at the University of Pennsylvania).
-If you would like to request permission to substitute a different archive, please contact the instructors in advance. - Site Visits: Complete at least two visits to your site and neighborhood in order to learn directly from the built environment. - Preservation Talks: Attend at least four Preservation-related Zoom talks this fall outside of Penn, including: - at least two of the Zoom events in the Preservation Alliance of Greater Philadelphia's Fall Speaker Series (6:00-7:30pm on select Tuesday evenings) and - two Carpenters' Company "Changing the Face of the City" talks on Zoom (Thurs, Sept 22, and Thurs, Oct 13, 5:30-7pm).
+- Archival Research: Complete six research visits to at least three distinct archives (options include: City Archives, University of Pennsylvania Archives, Library Company of Philadelphia, Historical Society of Pennsylvania, Free Library of Philadelphia, Athenaeum, Architectural Archives at the University of Pennsylvania, Fine Arts Library Special Collections at the University of Pennsylvania).
+If you would like to request permission to substitute a different archive, please contact the instructors in advance. - Site Visits: Complete at least two visits to your site and neighborhood in order to learn directly from the built environment (but you'll likely want to visit more than that). - Preservation Talks: Attend at least two talks related to Historic Preservation and urban and/or architectural history.
+Keep your eye on HSPV email announcements for relevant events.
+In addition, the Preservation Alliance of Greater Philadelphia is hosting a fall lecture series with four relevant talks.
+See here for further info and to register.
+Come to the next class prepared to discuss what you learned at these talks.